yhtingg/duke/tutorials/javaFxTutorialPart3.md

 }
 ```

 We use the code in our main class just like any other control.
-Here are the steps to update the code to use the custom control in `Main.java`.
+Here are the steps to update the code to use the custom control in `duke.Main.java`.

 First, add these imports:
 ```java